What is Pupil Premium Funding?

 •Children of armed services personnel

 Before a child starts at our school, parents and carers will receive a form in their welcome pack which they can complete if they feel that they are eligible for Pupil Premium Funding.
-If you have any questions, please contact the school office and ask to speak with Ben Clayton, Pupil Premium Leader.
+If you have any questions, please contact the school office and ask to speak with Mrs Rebecca Niblett-Atkinson, Pupil Premium Leader.

 - Schools are free to spend the Pupil Premium as they see fit.
 However they will be held accountable for how they have used the additional funding to support pupils.